Ultimate Novel Writing Course – Jericho Writers

 Choose the best package for you

-The Ultimate Novel Writing Course offers our most comprehensive approach to writing, editing and getting your book published.
-But, if you’re looking for less personalised feedback and editorial input, you could benefit from our the CORE package.
+The Ultimate Novel Writing Course offers our most comprehensive programme for authors intending to write, edit and get their work published.
+However, if you’re looking for a self-led, less personalised version of the course at a lower price point, the CORE package could be just what you need.
 Our team would be more than happy to help you decide the best option for you over the phone.

 Ultimate Novel Writing Course: CORE